urcsc170/2018-spring-csc170/lab16-mobile-design/instructions.md

 #### Other things

 You need to go through each webpage in your website systematically - looking at each webpage at wide and narrow viewport widths.
 Whenever anything looks funky, you need to identify what is causing the problem and you need to fix it.
 Typically, you'll need to write a media query - that's your best tool in your "tool bag."
+Refer to your lecture notes from last Thursday's lecture on Mobile Design for other techniques.

-# Check and Upload your Work
+## Step 4: Check and Upload your Work

 When you are done with your webpage, close everything and use an FTP tool to access your account on **urcsc170.org** and upload your files: